Aaron Connolly, Adam Idah, Troy Parrott and Michael Obafemi: The Premier League's new Irish strikers

 By Brian Barry

-The post-Robbie Keane era hasn't been kind to the Republic of Ireland's goal-scoring stats.
+The post-Robbie Keane era has not been kind to the Republic of Ireland's goal-scoring stats.

-Remarkably the national team's last 17 goals have been netted by 17 different players, highlighting the lack of a prolific, top-level striker.
+Remarkably the national team's last 17 goals have been scored by 17 different players, highlighting the lack of a prolific, top-level striker.

 Goal-shy?